 A physical phenomenon with certain metals is that at stress below the yield strength of the material a very slow plastic deformation take place.
 In the spring branch this is called ‘creep’.

 How much creep/relaxation occurs depends on the temperature, the stress in the metal and/or the metals yield strength and the time.
 For example, increased temperature, stress and time also increase the creep/relaxation.

 It is especially the temperature and stress that have a big influence on the durability of a spring.
 Here at European Springs, we regularly carry out relaxation and creep tests on different materials with different types of spring models.
 We like to provide extensive information and knowledge about this important property of creep/relaxation.
-Take a look at the diagram below to show how the relaxation depends of the time, for a certain material, stress and temperature.

 Also with metals, a pulsated stress below the yield strength of the spring materials can cause break or fatigue to occur.
 The problem of fatigue starts with the development of a micro fatigue crack which grows for every pulsation.
 When the stress in the remaining material reaches the ultimate tensile strength the spring will break.